trustedshops-public/cot-php-integration-library/README.md

 ## License

-This library is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This library is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments